 There is, however, an unexpected length discrepancy between the video and audio portion of the recording.
 The audio is about 1% shorter, and in the second clip, it aligned towards the end.
 In the first clip, however, it as shorter, but it didn’t align towards the end.
 I’m thinking maybe the Pixel 3a is not fast enough to process the video in real time, resulting in the audio problem.

 This 1/3 page ad in a Korean newspaper today is kind of amazing.
 It’s riddled with strange translation artifacts, but it seems to wink at landlords to take it to their law firm and start evicting people “right now!” while pretending to be a PSA by giving information to “both sides” (tenants and landlords).
 It reads:

 Emergency Information!
 Public Notice about Special Law about the ‘California Eviction Catastrophe’!

 – Law Angeles APC

 [Left Box: How Business and Residential Tenants Can Defend from Eviction]

+Although California’s Governor signed a eviction moratorium through 2021 due to COVID-19, you have to recognize that there are numerous exceptions due to a new California law.
 Depending on CASE, the building owner can do a lawful eviction lawsuit any time.
 Therefore, you could be evicted!
 Landlords should also recognize that they have the right to use the new law’s exceptions to evict them.
 We are confirming to you that a lawful response can protect your business and home for a long period of time.